Firms To Watch: Land use/zoning

 Principaux dossiers

-• Acted as counsel to a joint venture between Brookfield Properties and Silverstein Properties in connection with the planned development of a 1.56 million-square-foot mixed-use tower at 5 World Trade Center.
-This will encompass approximately 1.2 million square feet of residential space (including affordable housing) and approximately 190,000 square feet of office space.
+• Advising a joint venture between Brookfield Office Properties and Silverstein Properties concerning the planned development of a 1.56 million square foot mixed-use tower at 5 World Trade Center.
+This will be the first residential project on the World Trade Center Campus and one of the largest affordable housing developments in Lower Manhattan.

 Gibson, Dunn & Crutcher LLP